kheeklab/privacyidea-docker/README.md

 This is a build environment to build a docker image for privacyIDEA based on [official Python image](https://hub.docker.com/_/python) and [PrivacyIDEA](https://github.com/privacyidea/privacyidea)

+> [!TIP]
-:star: If you like this project and find it useful, please consider starring it on GitHub to help me reach more people and get feedback.
+> If you like this project and find it useful, please consider starring :star: it on GitHub to help it reach more people and get more feedback.

 > [!NOTE]
 > **Disclaimer**: The respective trademarks mentioned in the offering are owned by the respective companies.
 We do not provide a commercial license for any of these products.
 This listing has an open-source license. privacyIDEA is run and maintained by NetKnights, which is a complete and separate project from Khalibre.